dlounsbu/HS_wellness_toolkit/README.md

-# High School wellness Toolkit
+# High School Wellness Toolkit

 This repository includes materials to support wellness programming in US high schools via a participatory research project funded by the National Institute of Diabetes and Digestive and Kidney Diseases  (NIDDK R01 DK097096; Wylie-Rossett, PI).